lucaskrispim/Trabalho_IHC/README.md

 - **Splide** for sliders/carousels
 - Additional configuration for icons, web manifest, and more

 Feel free to adapt or expand the layout to suit your own brand or product line.
-Licensed under [MIT](#license).
+Licensed under the [MIT License](#license).

 ---